mariusmu/dhis2-message-app/Readme.md

 Note: This branch only contains the message app.
 The social sharing app is in its own branch

-Note: To make the app work, you also need to install [https://github.com/mariusmu/dhis2-jmo-fileserver]
+Note: To make the app work, you also need to install [https://github.com/mariusmu/dhis2-jmo-fileserver] You can also you dropbox (then uncomment dropbox lines in file.action.js, and remove the other logic)

 This app is made for the DHIS2 platform, and will add extra functionality to the message feature.